Kunstmaan/ca-sdk-loader/README.markdown

 functionality through a number of web services that can be accessed by other software, developed in any programming language you like.

-This repositoy contains a Drupal loader which can be used to load the [CA SDK for PHP](http://github.com/Kunstmaan/ca-sdk).
+This repository contains a Drupal loader which can be used to load the [CA SDK for PHP](http://github.com/Kunstmaan/ca-sdk).

 Installation